Take extra care

 When snow or icy roads are forecast you should adjust your driving to suit the conditions.
 Black ice isn't always visible and so can be an even greater hazard for both motorists and pedestrians.
 Black ice may be formed when rain or drizzle fall on a road surface which is at a temperature below zero.

-Travel advice produced in association with the Highways Agency
+Travel advice produced in association with the Highways England

 Severe weather warnings